skytreader/alexandria/readme.markdown

 In general, have a look at `tasks.py` (or just `invoke -l`) for a bunch of useful routines.

-## Testing Set-up
+## Testing

-To run unit tests just do,
+### Set-up

+Build the Dockerfile without a username (so it stays local) and tag it as
+current:

+    docker build -t alexandria:current .

+This will be used by the image in `Dockerfile-test` (which is only referenced in `docker-compose-test.yml`).

+### Running

+Just do,

     docker-compose -f docker-compose-test.yml run test ./dockertests